safeledger logo

 Failing to revoke a POA can lead to serious legal and financial problems.
 The risks are substantial if the agent still holds a valid document.

-• Difficulty with Future Transactions: Third parties, like banks and government departments, may refuse to work with you on future transactions if they believe a valid POA still exists.
-This can complicate your financial and legal affairs.
+• Difficulty with Future Transactions: Third parties may hesitate to deal with you if a POA appears to be active, complicating financial and legal matters.

 Legal Framework Governing POA Revocation in Dubai